-While liability insurance covers damage you accidentally cause to others and their property, you will need collision and comprehensive coverage for an insurer to pay for the repairs to your own vehicle.
-In the case of a classic car, these repairs are notoriously expensive.
+While liability insurance covers damage you accidentally cause to others and their property, you will also need collision and comprehensive coverage for an insurer to pay for the repairs to your own vehicle.
+In the case of a classic car, these repairs can get expensive.
 Classic car owners painstakingly restore and maintain their vehicles and take incredible pride in them, whether they own a single car or a veritable fleet of classics.
 From the engine to the upholstery, restoration is an intricate and costly process.

 Speaking with an insurance adjuster about the value of a classic will not get you very far if you have a traditional auto insurance policy.
 He won’t care much about its pristine condition or its value as an increasingly rare piece of history.
 Instead, you will receive a check for the depreciated value.

 Is your car insured as a collectible?
-With a collector car policy, the value of your vehicle is agreed upon with the insurance provider.
+With a collector car insurance policy, the value of your vehicle is agreed upon with the insurance provider.
 This means that in the event your car is damaged, the money you receive will be based on the agreed-upon figure.
 In contrast to the cash value of a car, this figure captures the effect of demand for similar cars as well as rarity of the model you own.

 Insurers generally look at several factors including age and rarity when determining whether vehicles qualify for classic car insurance.
-Another determinant is historical significance, which considers limited production, antique status, and high-caliber workmanship.
+Another determinant is historical significance, which considers limited production, antique status and high-caliber workmanship.
 In some states, the minimum age to qualify as classic is 15 years, while in others it is 25 years.
 Check with your insurance provider for its definition and list of qualifying factors.

 Most classic cars spend less time on the road than their modern counterparts.
-Collectible cars generally are not commuter vehicles.
+Collectible cars are not commuter vehicles.
 When you request a policy quote, share as much information as possible on how you use your collectible car.
 If you mainly drive to car shows or cruise around only on weekends, this exposes your car to significantly less chance of getting involved in an accident.

-Adhere to insurance restrictions
+Adhere to Insurance Restrictions

 In order to benefit from the savings of classic car insurance, make sure to remain within the limits of your policy.
 Restrictions such as a mileage must be adhered to strictly otherwise you run the risk of having claims rejected and ultimately losing coverage.
 If you told your insurer that you plan to use your collectible sports car only for exhibits and parades, don’t drive it to work every day.
 An annual mileage limit of around 5,000 likely will apply to your vehicle.